kwonus/Quelle/Quelle-AVX.md

 ##### Executing a macro remembers all settings, but always without side-effects:

 A macro definition captures all settings.
 We have already discussed macro-determinism (saving settings utilized for execution is needed to provide macro determinism).
-However, an setting with an equals sign (e.g. span=7) is treated as if it were (span::7).
+However, when a macro is saved, any setting with an equals sign (e.g. span=7) is treated as if it were (span::7).
 In other words, executing a macro never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

 ##### Additional explicit macro commands: